JacobFV/old-jacobfv.github.io/_posts/2020-06-1-arxiv-notes.md

 ## Meta-learning beyond few-shot learning

-> When we say a task was “easy” to learn, we usually mean that it didn’t take us too long and that the process was relatively smooth.
+> When we say a task was "easy" to learn, we usually mean that it didn't take us too long and that the process was relatively smooth.
 From a machine learning perspective, this implies rapid convergence.
 It also implies parameter updates should improve performance monotonically (well, in expectation at least).
 Oscillating back and forth is equivalent to not knowing what to do.
 >
-> Both these notions revolve around how we travel from our initialisation to our final destination on the model’s loss surface.
+> Both these notions revolve around how we travel from our initialisation to our final destination on the model's loss surface.
 The ideal is a going straight down-hill to the parameterisation with smallest loss for the given task.
 Worst case is taking a long detour with lots of back-and-forts.
 In Leap, we leverage the following insight:
 >
 > Transferring knowledge therefore implies influencing the parameter trajectory such that it converges as rapidly and smoothly as possible.
 >